True Translation Companies and Translation BrokersThe difference greatly affects the services you can expect.

-(March 8, 2021)
+(March 7, 2021)

-The translation business abounds with entities purporting to be translation companies, but which are actually just translation brokers that purchase and resell translations, with not much value added in the process, and often little ability to ensure (or even know) the quality of the translations they resell.
+The translation business abounds with entities purporting to be translation companies, but which are actually just translation brokers that purchase and resell translations, often with not much value added in the process, and often with little ability to ensure (or even know) the quality of the translations they resell.

-|Quality or Capability||True Translation Company||Translation Broker-Agency|
+|Quality or Capability||True Translation Company||Translation Broker|

-|In-house translation capability||In-house translators, capable of both executing translations and handling any questions arising during or after the execution of the translation, including interaction that requires capability in both the source and target languages.||Seldom any significant in-house translation capability, and this extends to the people charged with the task of finding translators (or subcontractors) to do your work, these people themselves often not knowing the languages involved.|
+|In-house translation capability||In-house translators as employees, capable of both executing translations and handling questions arising during or after the execution of the translation, including interaction that requires capability in both the source and target languages.||Seldom any significant in-house translation capability, and this extends to the people charged with the task of finding translators (or other subcontractors) to do your work, these people themselves often not being familiar with the languages involved.|

 |Project management||Projects are handled from the point of acceptance to the point of delivery by personnel (usually translators themselves) capable in the languages involved and the subject matter involved.||Project managers are generally no more than traffic controllers, seldom having any language skills relevant to particular language pairs of translations they are seeking to broker by purchasing and reselling.
 This can be as serious as not even being able to recognize the language of a document to be translated.|

-|Language specialization||Specialized in a small range of language pairs.
-The best translations are produced by companies specializing in a single language pair.||Most translation brokers expect their prospective clients to believe that they can handle translation from any language into any language.
-This is almost always a serious stretching of the truth, and even when they accept work that they purport to be able to handle, it is a very rare translation broker that can ensure (or even know) the quality (or lack of it) that they provide in many more than just a few language pairs.|
+|Language specialization||Specialized in a small range of language pairs, and the best translations are produced by companies specializing in a single language pair.||Many translation brokers expect their prospective clients to believe that they can handle translation from any language into any language.
+Sometimes they boast of handling 100 or 200 languages.
+This is almost always a serious stretching of the truth, and even when they accept work that they purport to be able to handle, it is a very rare translation broker that can ensure (or even know) the quality (or lack of it) that they provide in any more than just a few major language pairs.|

-|Field-specific knowledge||Takes on work only in fields in which they are confident of being able to ensure quality, and ensuring quality means more than merely trusting an outside translator or other subcontracting agency-broker to rescue a bad translation done by their first subcontractor; it requires in-house knowledge of the subject matter being translated.||It is an extremely rare translation broker-agency that does anything more than simply rely on the subject-specific knowledge of their outside translators or subcontractors.
+|Field-specific knowledge||Takes on work only in fields in which they are confident of being able to ensure quality.
+Ensuring quality means more than merely trusting an outside translator or other subcontracted-to broker to rescue a bad translation done by their first subcontractor; it requires in-house knowledge of the subject matter being translated.||It is an extremely rare translation broker that does anything more than simply rely on the subject-specific knowledge of their outside translators or subcontractors.
 If a poor translation is purchased and resold to a client, they might learn that only if and when the client discovers the problem.
-For this reason (and because many clients don't themselves have the ability to check quality) the problems sometimes go unnoticed.|
+For this reason (and because many clients don't themselves have the ability to check quality), problems sometimes go unnoticed.|

-|Translation certification||Certification by a known and identifiable translator, usually the translators who has executed a particular translation.||Because the translator who executes your translation is most often not an employee of—and could even be unknown to—the broker (because of several tiers of outsourcing, often to China, as discussed in another article) and/or because the broker is reluctant to reveal the name of a translator (the person who essentially added the value to the translation they are selling), certification letters are often just signed by administrative employees of the broker who can be safely revealed to the client.
+|Translation certifications and translator declarations||Certification or a declaration by a known and identifiable translator, almost always the translator who executed a particular translation.||Because the translator who executes your translation is almost never an employee of—and could even be unknown to—the broker (because of multitier outsourcing, often to China, as discussed in another article) or because the broker is reluctant to reveal the name of a translator (the person who essentially added the value to the translation they are selling), certification letters are often just signed by administrative employees of the broker who can be safely revealed to the client.
 This often means that the person signing a certifying letter is totally unqualified to judge the quality of the translation being certified, beyond relying on an act of faith.|

-For the unwary customer, and particularly a customer who is not able to judge the quality of a translation, the use of translation brokers is indeed risky.
+For the unwary customer, and particularly a customer who is not able to judge the quality of a translation, the use of translation brokers is risky.

-- Because of overextension into languages and fields for which they do not have in-house capability, broker-agencies are very seldom capable of handling questions or complaints about the translations they sell you.
+- Because of overextension into languages and fields for which they do not have in-house capability, brokers are very seldom capable of handling questions or complaints about the translations they sell you.
 Their only recourse is to outsource the problem to yet another vendor who tries to do damage control.
 If they have purchased the translation they sell to you from another agency in China, they will have even more trouble solving translation problems.

-Weeding out the Broker-Agencies
+Weeding out the Brokers

 Many brokers use the Internet and email as shields from such invasive testing of their actual capabilities, and in a phone conversation few are able to handle the languages they translate.
-They are, after all, brokers, not translation companies with in-house capability.
+They are, after all, translation brokers, not translation companies with in-house capability.